Critical Current, Lengthwise Fluctuations, and Flux Jumps in REBCO CC: A Torque Magnetometry Study up to 45 T: Experimental results

 \subsection{Flux jumps}

+The same conditions that enable full current saturation also expose thermomagnetic instabilities.
 During torque measurements, a significant tendency for flux jumps is observed in certain REBCO conductors.
 Flux jumps in type-II superconductors stem from the fact that the stationary penetrating field $B$ distribution depends on energy dissipating screening currents, with $I_c(B,T)$ strongly dependent on $B$ and $T$ and strong $I-V$ non-linearity.
 This leads to a fragile non-equilibrium state, and if the heat produced by the current is not effectively removed, thermomagnetic instability occurs.
 This instability leads to a sudden vortex redistribution and associated heating which can catastrophically drive the conductor normal \cite{Mints1996,Wilson1983}.

-Figure \ref{Fig10} illustrates the torque, temperature, and voltage from the pick-up coil measured as the sample is rotated in an external magnetic field ($ B = 15$ )~T at a speed of 0.1$^{\circ}$/s.
+Figure \ref{Fig10} illustrates the torque, temperature, and voltage from the pick-up coil measured as the sample is rotated in an external magnetic field $ B = 15$~T at a speed of 0.1$^{\circ}$/s.
 Flux jumps manifest as sudden drops in the torque during sample rotation, accompanied by noticeable temperature increases of up to 7 K, as measured by a Cernox thermometer.
-The actual temperature increase in the sample is likely to be much higher.
+The actual local temperature rise in the superconducting layer is expected to exceed the value measured by the thermometer.
 The flux jumps are also directly observed via the pick-up coil, whose primary purpose is to measure the sample angle, but it also clearly picks up the sample flux changes as well.
 The lowest trace in the figure shows a significant decrease in the signal from the pickup coil at the beginning of each flux jump, indicating a sudden reduction in the screening currents in the sample.

 A systematic study of this phenomenon across various REBCO-coated conductors from different manufacturers led to several important conclusions, as summarized in Table~1.
 Flux jumps occur more frequently in samples with thicker REBCO films.
 For instance, they are consistently observed in 5~$\mu$m thick samples at 4.2 K and even above 20 K. They occur in 3~$\mu$m thick samples at 4.2 K but not at 20 K. In contrast, 1~$\mu$m thick samples do not exhibit flux jumps at any $T$.
 Thicker samples generally carry higher currents, which increases losses and exacerbates thermal instability.
 Additionally, it is well known \cite{WERTHEIM1967,Bolz2003} that the quench velocity is inversely proportional to the sample dimensions.
 The frequency of flux jumps also increases with the rotation speed of the sample stage; they are present in 5~$\mu$m samples even at the slowest rotation rate (0.01$^{\circ}$/s).
 This suggests that manufacturing tapes with thick REBCO films may not be the best way to increase the entire tape current density, especially for devices operating at lower temperatures.
 For thinner samples, flux jumps occur only at faster rotation speeds, such as 1$^{\circ}$/s.